 Students will have a primary lead instructor on lecture days.
 During lab time, students will break into groups with several skills instructors who will provide basic life support training on the particular lessons learned that day.
 Students will learn from practicing EMTs and Paramedics who work in the field everyday.

-The EMT Program is approved as a provider by the Sacramento County Emergency Medical Services Agency.
+The EMT course is approved as a provider by the Sacramento County Emergency Medical Services Agency.

-Through this program participants will receive the following:
+Through this course participants will receive the following:

-- Preparation on how to take the National Registry Exam
+Preparation on how to take the National Registry Written Exam

 This program is ideal for: